 A 🎶 Note about the author and Visit Chattanooga's partnership with UTC

-This blog was written by a student currently in Exploring Chattanooga's Music Scene, a Communication class at the University of Tennessee at Chattanooga.
+This blog was written by a student currently in Exploring Chattanooga, a Communication class at the University of Tennessee at Chattanooga.
 These students are helping document, define, and share the diverse music scene that can be found in the Scenic City.
 Find more student-written blogs about local music and venues here.